CorMazz/chronolab/chronolab/README.md

 `AppStateField::IsModifiedSinceLastSave { value: bool } => self.is_multiwindow: bool = value`

-Here, we as the developer accidentally assign `IsModifiedSinceLastSave` to the `self.is_multiwindow` field of the struct, and the compiler lets us since they are both booleans.
+Here, we as the developer accidentally assign `IsModifiedSinceLastSave` to the `self.is_multiwindow` field of the AppState struct, and the compiler lets us since they are both booleans.
 Adding newtypes for duplicate primitive types in our AppState struct prevents this.

 ### TimeZones